 When the founders of KAFO sat down to discuss Edmond’s first year of university, they considered the challenges this year may present.
-Edmond has a productive routine.
-He excels in his classes and was equipped with the learning materials he would need for his first semester.
+Edmond has a demanding schedule and was equipped with the learning materials he would need for his first semester.
 Though prepared, Edmond faced one last hurdle.
 The school was almost an hour away on foot, and some days his classes run from 7:30 AM to 7 PM.
-That leaves little time for being at home to study, eat, be with family or do chores.
+That leaves little time for being at home to study, eat or do chores.
 The founders decided that a motorbike, commonly called a moto in Burkina Faso, would significantly improve his education experience, and allow him to continue to excel and move upward in his studies and career.
 I reached out to Edmond and I told him I wanted to discuss what the moto means to him.
 We scheduled a call for one evening after class, 3pm EST, 8PM GMT.
 I invited Daniel Serge to interview with me, and the three of us connected on WhatsApp.

 Erica- Hi Edmond, how are you?